-Web scraping, being a relatively newer technological trend that’s helping drive the big data revolution in the business space, still remains an enigma to many in the professional arena.
-While many people aren’t sure about the ethical and legal implications of crawling, some aren’t familiar with the nuances of web scraping and depend on unreliable tools to get the task done.
+Web scraping, being a relatively newer technological trend that’s helping drive the big data revolution in the business space, still remains an enigma for many.
+While many people aren’t sure about the ethical and legal implications of crawling web, some aren’t familiar with the nuances of website scraping and depend on unreliable tools to get the task done.

 1. Is web scraping legal?

 Web crawling is as legal as viewing a webpage using your browser and is not different in any way as far as the target server is concerned.
 Most websites on the surface web (the part of web accessible to search engines) allow web crawling and this means you can fetch data from them using an automated crawler.
 The only thing to make sure is if the site allows bots via the directives in their robots.txt file.

 2. Can you use scrape web for lead generation?